L'Hôpital's rule

-L'Hôpital's rule (/ˌloʊpiːˈtɑːl/, loh-pee-TAHL), also known as Bernoulli's rule, is a mathematical theorem that allows evaluating limits of indeterminate forms using derivatives.
-Application (or repeated application) of the rule often converts an indeterminate form to an expression that can be easily evaluated by substitution.
-The rule is named after the 17th-century French mathematician Guillaume de l'Hôpital.
-Although the rule is often attributed to de l'Hôpital, the theorem was first introduced to him in 1694 by the Swiss mathematician Johann Bernoulli.
+L'Hôpital's rule (/ˌloʊpiːˈtɑːl/ loh-pee-TAHL) is a mathematical theorem used for evaluating the limit of a quotient of two functions, each of which tends to zero or infinity, by taking each function's derivative.
+The rule is named after the 17th-century French mathematician Guillaume de l'Hôpital, who published it in his 1696 textbook after learning it from his tutor, the Swiss mathematician Johann Bernoulli.